 2. Make an employee assessment

 Along with tracking the performance of your employees through KPIs, you should also evaluate their skills through regular assessments and quizzes.
-This can help you understand the individual problems each employee is facing to take measures to rectify them.
+This can help you understand the individual knowledge gaps each employee is facing to take measures to rectify them.

 3. Observe the work environment